 The radiology shortage is part of an overall healthcare staffing problem across the U.S. Every state is projected to have healthcare staff shortages by 2026, when the county will lack an estimated 3.2 million healthcare workers.

 An analysis conducted by the Association of American Medical Colleges (AAMC) found that the shortage of radiologists and other specialists could exceed 35,000 by 2034.
-More than 85 percent of outpatient facilities and hospitals are facing staffing challenges as are roughly 80 percent of health systems
+More than 85 percent of outpatient facilities and hospitals are facing staffing challenges as are roughly 80 percent of health systems.

 The two primary drivers of the increasing demand for radiologists are advancements in medical imaging and an aging population requiring more healthcare services.
 The widespread staffing shortage is in part because of the strain of being a healthcare worker during the COVID-19 pandemic along with radiologists increasing rates of burnout.